Aircloak/aircloak/air/docs/content/deployment.md

 ## Overview

-All Aircloak provided components (Insights Air, Insights Cloak, and Insights Datasource Connector) are deployed as docker containers.
+All Aircloak-provided components (Insights Air, Insights Cloak, and Insights Datasource Connector) are deployed as docker containers.
 As such they can be deployed in physical as well as virtualized environments.
 They also lend themselves to be deployed in managed docker environments like Kubernetes and Mesos.